We Best Love: Fighting Mr. 2nd

+Media

 On March 3, 2021, Result Entertainment released a novelization of the first season, No. 1 For You, written by Yu Chen-huan and published by Sharp Point Press.
 The novelization of the second season was released on April 15, 2021.
 Both novels came with unreleased scenes that did not make it to the final cut, as well as interviews with the actors.
 Photobooks for each season were also released, sold separately from the novels.